Norville v. Staten Island University Hospital

 Simmons was a hard-fought case with a major footnote that infuriates many local practitioners.
 I brought the case in Brooklyn for strategic reasons - a better jury pool.
 But the Circuit used that strategic decision to hold that attorneys from Manhattan who practice in Brooklyn - and all practitioners east of the River - are entitled to fewer fees.
 I struggled whether to appeal this aspect of the case, but I was near certain I would lose, and my client wanted it over.
 Many civil rights law firms and organizations, however, appealed the issue in a similar case that, as I predicted, failed.

 Eze v.
 New York Health & Hospitals Corp.

-Settlement, $115,000 in medical malpractice/civil rights case involving the confinement of a student to Kings County Psychiatric Hospital Kings County Supreme Court,09/500122.
+Settlement, $115,000 in medical malpractice/civil rights case involving the confinement of an honors student to Kings County Psychiatric Hospital.
+Kings County Supreme Court,09/500122.

 More about the Eze case reported in: